 Many of the hand-crafted log homes not built in a scribe-fit style are referred to as chinkers or chink (or chinked) style log homes.

 Several milled log manufacturers also offer log packages that require chinking.
 These are homes that are purposely built leaving gaps between the courses of logs.
 The gaps are usually created by inserting small spacer blocks that help hold the logs apart.
 At the corners the logs are usually held together by the notches (usually round or dovetailed notches).

-When the log shell is erected at your site generally a backer rod (or equivalent) is pushed between the courses of logs (one strip to the inside face of the logs another to the outside face) and then a chinking compound is applied on the interior and exterior using the ‘backer rod’ as a base to apply the chinking against.
+When a ‘chink style’ log shell is erected at your site there will often be a backer rod (or equivalent) pushed between the courses of logs (one strip to the inside face of the logs another to the outside face) and then a chinking compound is applied on the interior and exterior using the ‘backer rod’ as a base to apply the chinking against.